Chelsea McMullan: Ever Deadly

 In 2022, McMullan and Inuk throat singer-songwriter-avant-garde performer Tanya Tagaq collaborated on the film Ever Deadly.
 Filmed in Nunavut the film showcases Tanya Tagaq life, both her on-stage performances and her personal life with Tagaq highlighting Inuit and Canadian history.
 Tagaq highlights the human rights crisis of the missing and murdered indigenous women, discussing the death of an Inuk girl named Loretta Saunders.

 Crystal Pite: Angels' Atlas

 The film Crystal Pite: Angels' Atlas profiling a dance work by ballet choreographer Crystal Pite, was also released in 2022.
 The film won the VIFF audience showcase award that year.

 Swan Song

 In 2023, McMullan released Swan Song, a documentary film profiling Karen Kain as she prepares to retire from her career in dance.
 That same year Swan Song, won the Rogers Best Canadian Film Award for Best Canadian Documentary.
-Along with the award McMullan received a cash prize of $50,000.The awards were held at The OMNI King Edward Hotel in Toronto.
-McMullan attended the gala with the films producer Sean O'Neill.
+Along with the award McMullan received a cash prize of $50,000.
+The awards were held at The OMNI King Edward Hotel in Toronto.
+McMullan attended the gala with the film's producer Sean O'Neill.

 Their latest work is a short film titled Healer which premiered at the 2025 Toronto International Film Festival.

 McMullan's forthcoming project is a narrative feature film, Swan Killer.